 She has received her training (M.A., M.Phil and Ph.D) in Sociology from the Delhi School of Economics, University of Delhi.
 She had been an academic visitor to several universities including University of Minnesota, USA, Glasgow Caledonian University, University of Edinburgh in UK, and University of Oslo, Norway.

 She has been a recipient of the M.N.
 Srinivas Memorial Prize (2006) for her article published in the Economic and Political Weekly (2005) on an ethnography of chronic hunger based on her doctoral work.
 She has also received the Charles Wallace Visiting Fellowship (2009) to do research on comparative healing practices in the University of Edinburgh, UK.
-Apart from several journal articles and book chapters, she has authored the book on ‘Hunger and Famine in Kalahandi: An Anthropological Study (Delhi, Pearson Longman, 2010), edited ‘Health, illness and Medicine: Ethnographic Readings’ (Delhi, Orient BlackSwan 2010) and co-edited with Suhita Chopra Chatterjee on Multiple voices and stories: Narratives of health and illness (Delhi, Orient BlackSwan, forthcoming).
+Apart from several journal articles and book chapters, she has authored the book on ‘Hunger and Famine in Kalahandi: An Anthropological Study (Delhi, Pearson Longman, 2010), edited ‘Health, illness and Medicine: Ethnographic Readings’ (Delhi, Orient BlackSwan 2010) and co-edited with Suhita Chopra Chatterjee on Multiple voices and stories: Narratives of health and illness (Delhi, Orient BlackSwan, 2013).